zencq/Pi/README.md

 The second script **read**s the procedural **data** directly from memory.
 To do so, you need to hover the cursor over the first item to reveal its stats.
-Then you can use [Cheat Engine](https://cheatengine.org/downloads.php) to find the coresponding addresses of the item itself, the name, the description, and each of the up to four stats.
+Then you can use [Cheat Engine](https://cheatengine.org/downloads.php) to find the corresponding addresses of the item itself, the name, the description, and each of the up to four stats.